Office of Housing, Meal Plan, and I.D. Card Services

 - Trash Disposal.
 All trash, rubbish, and recyclables are to be disposed of in the facilities provided by, and the manner prescribed by, the University.
 No other garbage cans or other disposal facilities may be utilized.
 The student shall not prevent or hinder access of University personnel and vehicles to the trash disposal facilities.
 Any trash, rubbish, and recyclables not disposed of properly may result in a disposal fee.

 - Porches and Stairways.
 Porches and stairways must be kept free of any obstruction to normal approach to the housing units.
 The use and/or storage of personal belongings, upholstered furniture, or University supplied furnishings on porches, stairways, and under stairways is prohibited, except for approved outdoor furniture which may be used on front porches as weather permits.
-Improperly stored items may be removed without prior notice and disposed of following the University’s abandoned property procedures.
+Improperly stored items may be removed without prior notice and disposed of by the University.

 - Pools and/or Hot Tubs.
 Pools and/or hot tubs are prohibited within the housing unit, parking lot, sidewalk, or lawn surrounding University facilities.

+- Room Assignments.
 Room assignments shall be made by the University in its sole discretion.
 Advance notification of roommate assignments may not always be possible.
-The use of room selection, preference, seniority, or time priority systems for making such assignments may be changed or limited in its sole discretion.
-Only individuals of the same gender are assigned as room or apartment-mates in student housing.
-During the room selection process only, a limited opportunity to select a gender inclusive room exists for returning students participating in the process.
+Only individuals of the same gender are assigned as apartment-mates in graduate student housing except for those students who make a specific request for gender inclusive housing.
 The University shall reasonably cooperate with students desiring a change in room assignments.
 Any student desiring a change shall apply to the housing office and comply with its prescribed procedures.
 Failure to comply with the housing office’s prescribed procedures may result in disciplinary proceedings and/or administrative fines.
-The student shall pay upon the University’s request any increase in housing charges for the new room assignment, including increases that are incurred by the student as a result of University conduct action.
+The student shall pay upon the University’s request any increase in housing charges for the new apartment assignment, including increases that are incurred by the student as a result of University conduct action.
 The University reserves the right to assign occupants to different University housing in the event of a re-designation of housing unit category, or substantial conflict with other community members or due to concerns for health or safety.
 The University also reserves the right to assign occupants to other units in comparable student housing in order to make optimum use of space.
-At any point in the academic year, residents of rooms or apartments that are not occupied at capacity may be required to relocate to comparable space in another housing unit.
-Upon any change in the number of students occupying the housing unit, the housing charges payable by each student shall be adjusted as of the date of the change based on the University’s prevailing housing rates, including South Campus apartments occupied by three or four when occupancy decreases.
+At any point in the academic year, residents of apartments that are not occupied at capacity may be required to relocate to comparable space in another housing unit.
 Any additional housing charges due to the University shall be paid upon the University’s giving of a notice setting forth the amount due, and the University shall promptly pay any refunds due to the student(s).

-All undergraduate students living on North Campus and students living in the Skyhalls on South Campus are required to be on a designated meal plan.
-First-year students may select between the Premium, Deluxe-, 19-, and 14-Meal Plans.
-Second year students may choose between the Premium, Deluxe, 19-, 14-, 10-, and 7-Meal Plans.
-Meal plans entitle the student to enter a dining center once during the hours scheduled for a meal.
-In addition, each meal plan includes a SUpercard FOOD cash account that can be used on an a-la-carte basis in designated cash dining operations and University vending machines.
+- Meal Plans.
+Graduate students living in South Campus apartments are not required to have a meal plan.
+Meal plans may be purchased and may include meal plan dining dollars that can be used on an a-la-carte basis in designated cash dining operations.
 The student’s valid SU I.D. card allows entry into the dining centers for those on a meal plan.
 These cards are not transferable.
 Lost or stolen cards should be reported to the Office of Housing, Meal Plan, and I.D.
 Card Services or the Department of Public Safety as soon as possible.
 There is no reimbursement nor replacement of unused, lost, or stolen portions of a meal plan.
 Appropriate changes in meal plans may be made during the first two weeks of classes each semester.
-Purchases of SUpercard FOOD amounts may be cancelled within three business days.
 With the exception of academic vacation periods, meals are served from the first day of the week of class registration through the last day of the undergraduate examination period for the fall and spring semesters.
 New York sales tax may be applicable and added to the amount of any University fee and charged in accordance with applicable law.

 - Leave of Absence.
 Upon filing a medical leave of absence or other voluntary leave of absence with the University, the University may suspend or terminate the student’s occupancy.

 - Three Days’ Notice.
-Upon three (3) days’ written notice, the University may suspend or terminate the occupancy of the student upon the occurrence of any of the following:
+Upon three (3) days’ written notice, the University may terminate the occupancy of the student upon the occurrence of any of the following:

 - Failure to pay housing charges in full when due;

-- Failure to comply with any other substantial term or condition of these Terms or of any University rule or regulation whether or not contained or referred to in these Terms, including but not limited to failure to comply with any requirement of paragraph 3 “Eligibility for Student Housing’; paragraph 8 “Use of Premises”; paragraph 9 “Special Provisions – North Campus/Skyhall Residence Hall Housing”; paragraph 10 ”Special Provisions – South Campus Apartment Housing”; or paragraph 18 “Withdrawal from Student Housing.”
+- Failure to comply with any other substantial term or condition of these Terms or of any University rule or regulation whether or not contained or referred to in these Terms, including, but not limited to, failure to comply with any requirement of paragraph 3 “Eligibility for Student Housing’; paragraph 8 “Use of Premises”; paragraph 9 ”Special Provisions – South Campus Apartment Housing”; or paragraph 17 “Withdrawal from Student Housing.”

 - Fifteen Days’ Notice.
 Upon fifteen (15) days’ written notice, the University may suspend or terminate the occupancy of the student if the housing unit is closed or sold by the University.